Holy Family: Patronages and customs

+The Holy Family of Nazareth is a model of life for the priests and brothers of the Congregation of the Missionaries of the Holy Family.
+In their pastoral ministry, they emphasize the importance of sincere love and devotion to Jesus, Mary and Joseph.
+The founder of the congregation, Fr.
+John Berthier, wrote that "nothing can strengthen faith, hope and embrace hearts with love as the cult of the Holy Family."

-The members of the Holy Family are the patrons of the Congregation of Holy Cross.
+The members of the Holy Family are also the patrons of the Congregation of Holy Cross.
 The Holy Cross Sisters are dedicated to the Immaculate Heart of Mary, the Holy Cross Brothers to Saint Joseph, and the Priests of Holy Cross to the Sacred Heart.
 The Sons of the Holy Family is another religious congregation devoted to the Holy Family.

 The Cathedral of the Holy Family of Nazareth is the see of the Diocese of Tulsa in Oklahoma.

 A pious practice among Christians, especially Catholics, is to write "✝ J.M.J. ✝" often flanked by two Christian crosses at the top of letters, cards, documents and personal notes as a reference to Jesus, Mary, and Joseph as the Holy Family.
 Where it is written, "✝ J.M.J. ✝" is an "appeal for the blessing of the Holy Family."